JSMassmann/jsmassmann.github.io/index.md

 # Tarballs

-Below are <code>.tar.gz</code> archives, for projects containing multiple files and a lot of data or code, created through <code>tar -zcvf</code>.
+Below are `.tar.gz` archives, for projects containing multiple files and a lot of data or code, created through `tar -zcvf`.
 I've also attached SHA-256 sums, to ensure you're not downloading a corrupt PDF.

 - A tarball of the Dimensional Veblen PDF, bibliography and source code: [dimveb.tar.gz](tarballs/dimveb.tar.gz) ([sha256](sha256sums/dimveb.tar.gz.sha256)).
 - A tarball of the recursive analogues PDF, bibliography and source code: [recanalogue.tar.gz](tarballs/recanalogue.tar.gz) ([sha256](sha256sums/recanalogue.tar.gz.sha256)).